How to Enable Multiple Windows in Snipping Tool on Windows 11

 - Toggle the switch to On to allow separate windows, or Off to keep them in one.

-Your changes apply the moment you flip the switch.
-You can close the menu and continue taking screenshots.
-Ensure you have the latest version via the Microsoft Store to access this feature.
+Your changes take effect the moment you toggle the switch in the Snipping Tool menu.
+You can then close the menu and continue taking screenshots.
+Ensure you have Snipping Tool version 11.2305.30.0 or later, available via the Microsoft Store (the official marketplace for Windows applications), to access the multiple windows feature.

 Troubleshooting and Error Handling